Fashion Image-to-Image Translation for Complementary Item Retrieval: Methodology

 \subsection{Generative Compatibility Model \textit{(\cgcrm)}}

 The~\cgcrm model can create meaningful queries by harnessing realistic templates generated by the~\cigm model.
 In contrast to previous approaches,~\cgcrm integrates the templates into the query~\cite{DBLP:journals/ijon/LiuSCM20,DBLP:conf/ijcai/LiuSRNT020,DBLP:conf/www/LinRCRMR19}, thereby adhering to a CoIR task framework.
-As discussed before, this method assigns greater significance to the generated templates, rather than treating them as regularization signals.
+As discussed before, this method puts more emphasis to the generated templates, rather than treating them merely as regularization signals.
 Consequently, we consider only the visual signal to evaluate the effectiveness of our methodology.

-The objective of the learning procedure is to align the query and bottom embedding space better, thereby maximizing the compatibility between the fashion items.
-Specifically, GCGRM employs a pre-trained ResNet18~\cite{DBLP:conf/cvpr/HeZRS16} backbone to project the triplet $(t_{i}, \hat{b}_{i}, b_{j})$ onto a feature space $F \subset \mathbb{R}^{512}$.
+The objective of the learning procedure is to better align the query and bottom embedding space better, thereby maximizing the compatibility between the fashion items.
+Specifically, \cgcrm employs a pre-trained ResNet18~\cite{DBLP:conf/cvpr/HeZRS16} backbone to project the triplet $(t_{i}, \hat{b}_{i}, b_{j})$ onto a feature space $F \subset \mathbb{R}^{512}$.
 Subsequently, the latent representations $\tilde{t_{i}}, \tilde{b_{i}}$ are concatenated and projected via a linear layer onto a lower-dimensional space $W \subset \mathbb{R}^{128}$.
-Similarly, $\tilde{b_{j}}$ is projected onto another space $\tilde{W} \subset \mathbb{R}^{128}$, with the objective of aligning the spaces $W$ and $\tilde{W}$.~\cref{fig:cgcrm} depicts the overall structure of the~\textit{\cgcrm} model.
+Similarly, $\tilde{b_{j}}$ is projected onto another space $\tilde{W} \subset \mathbb{R}^{128}$, with the objective of aligning the spaces $W$ and $\tilde{W}$.~\cref{fig:cgcrm} shows the overall structure of the~\textit{\cgcrm} model.

 We argue that maximizing the compatibility is equivalent to maximize the similarity between vectors lying in the two spaces $W$ and $\tilde{W}$, measured via a simple dot product.
 To achieve this objective, we have formulated the loss function taking into account both BPR~\cite{DBLP:conf/uai/RendleFGS09} and Contrastive Learning objectives, namely the Information Noise-Contrastive Estimation (\nce)~\cite{DBLP:journals/corr/abs-1807-03748} loss.
 While the BPR loss focuses on optimizing pairwise rankings by ensuring preferred items are ranked higher than non-preferred items, the \nce loss operates in a self-supervised manner, aiming to bring positive sample pairs closer together in the latent space while pushing negative sample pairs farther apart.
-Thus, optimizing these two loss functions leads to maximizing the similarity among compatible pairs while considering all the other bottoms as negatives.
+Thus, optimizing these two loss functions maximizes the similarity among compatible pairs while considering all the other bottoms as negatives.